ysmood/nisp/readme.md

 The interesting part is that nisp is designed to be non-turing-complete.

-You have the full control of the vm and ast, you can decide what the language will have, or how lazy the expression will be. for example, if you don't expose the `if` expression, the user can never express if logic.
+You have the full control of the vm and ast, you can decide what the language will have, or how lazy the expwill be. for example, if you don't expose the `if` exp the user can never express if logic.

 By default nisp only presents the meta data of the program itself.
 So by default it is used to exchange plain data.